gratipay/inside.gratipay.com/www/appendices/security-program.md

 We target an "A" grade on SSLLabs for both [grtp.co](https://www.ssllabs.com/ssltest/analyze.html?d=grtp.co) and [gratipay.com](https://www.ssllabs.com/ssltest/analyze.html?d=gratipay.com), and consider it a theoretical risk if we drop below that.

 We also encourage researchers who want to test our platform to set up Gratipay locally.
-That way you can test all sorts of payloads to your hearts' content.
+That way you can test all sorts of payloads to your heart's content.
 Instructions can be found here: https://github.com/gratipay/gratipay.com#quick-start

 ## Out of scope